mjirik/scaffan/text/Scaffan.md

 Gradient magnitude filtration using Gaussian derivatives combined with the Frangi filter is used to have more details of the shape of Central Vein.

+## Lobulus analysis

+TODO

+## User interface

+Scaffan work with image data in `.ndpi` format and `.ndpa` annotation .
+This annotation can be prepared in Hamamatsu NDP.view 2 application.
+Scaffan require to annotate each lobulus by closed curve around central vein.